Rali da Madeira — events in Madeira

 Do I need a ticket for the Rali da Madeira?+

-Will the rally affect getting around Madeira?+
+Will the rally affect getting around Madeira that weekend?+